firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 3. Concurrency
 4. Persistence: **file system**

-Purpose of an operating system:
+Purpose of an operating system (from the course recording):
 - **Abstract the hardware** for performance and flexibility
 - Allow **multiple users** to run varietiy of application (Identity)
 - Multiple hardware resources between multiple applications and users (Concorrency)
 - Isolate applications/processes
-- Allow sharing among applications (IPC)
+- Allow sharing among applications (files, IPC...)
 - Provide high performance

-You want isolation but you also want sharing which is contradictory.
-This is one of the chanllenges of designing a good operating system.

-Why study operating systems:
-- Very high performance on a hardware, extract the most performance of a hardware.
-- To beter understand what happens underneath the hood (understanding the principle)

 **Abstractions** provided by the OS:
 - for computation: **processes**
 - for memory: **address space**
 - for storage/IO: **files**

-Why is designing an os hard
-- must be efficient but also portable (more complex = more bugs)
-- must be powerful but simple
-- feature interact: like forking a process and open files

 ## x86 architecture
 e.g. jaguard board
 How do you program a processor?